usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form), or *rjsf*, generates a form from a JSON Schema, in addition to other UI information.
 To generate a form, react-jsonschema-form steps through the schema depth and renders different React components based on the type of data each property in the schema represents.

+##### About the `Form` component

-At the top level, rjsf uses a `Form` component to take the schema inputs and render a hierarchy of components for each field rendered on the form.
-For example, this schema:
+At the top level, rjsf uses a `Form` component to take the schema inputs and render a hierarchy of components for each field rendered on the form:

+- *Fields* generally match the `type` attribute in a schema.
+There are object fields, array fields, number fields, boolean fields, and string fields.
+Except for arrays and objects, the fields render a label (via `FieldTemplate`) and a widget.
+- A *widget* is the html input element that accepts data from the user.
+The schemaform uses `text`, `email`, `checkbox`, `radio`, `select`, and `textarea`.
+While there are many widgets provided by rjsf, the defaults are overwritten with these versions.

+##### Example schema

 ```
 {